vivekm07/DSA-Problem-Solving/README.md

 # Competitive-Programming
-Here is a list of Leetcode problem solutions topicwise listed in Easy, Meduim and Hard Category.
+Here is a list of Leetcode and GeeksforGeeks algorithmic problem solutions.